percona/web-dev-test/pid-file/README.md

 3. Solution (how you propose to solve the problem)
 4. Delivery time (how fast you finish)

 This task should take less than 2 hours.
-You will be paid for your time.

 Since this is a test, we can't give you answers, but if some part of the task, this readme, or the starter code is not clear, then please email us.